CircuitVerse/Interactive-Book/docs/counter.md

 <div style="text-align:center"><img src="../assets/images/4bit_decade_counter.png" height="300"/></div>
 <br>

-* **Ring Counter:** The ring counter is a cascaded connection of flip flops, in which the output of last flip flop is connected to input of first flip flop.
-In ring counter if the output of any stage is 1, then its reminder is 0.
+* **Ring Counter:** The ring counter is a application of shift register, in which the output of last flip flop is connected to input of first flip flop.
+In ring counter if the output of any flip flop is 1, then the output of remaining flip flops is 0.
 The Ring counters transfers the same output throughout the circuit.

 <div style="text-align:center"><img src="../assets/images/ring_counter.png" height="300"/></div>
 <br>